Bill Nunn (American football): Scouting career

 Nunn is most noted for scouting players such as Mel Blount, John Stallworth, Donnie Shell and Sam Davis from historically black colleges and universities (HBCU) who played integral roles in the Steelers' four Super Bowl championships during the 1970s.
 In the case of Stallworth, scouts from various NFL teams observed him run the 40-yard dash on a wet track at Alabama A&M University and were disappointed by the results.
 Nunn was the only scout to stay an additional day and watched Stallworth run a better time on a dry track.
 Nunn also had obtained the only college game film of Stallworth that existed through his relationships with HBCU coaches, and it was alleged that he withheld it from other NFL teams.

-Personal
+Personal life

 Nunn lived with his wife, Frances, in the Schenley Heights neighborhood of Pittsburgh.
 Their son Bill was an actor; he played Radio Raheem in Do The Right Thing.
 Because of his son's fame, the elder Nunn referred to himself as Bill Nunn Sr. Their daughter, Lynell Wilson, is a former U.S. Attorney.

-Nunn died on May 6, 2014 at the University of Pittsburgh Medical Center, two weeks after suffering a stroke.
+Nunn died on May 6, 2014, at the University of Pittsburgh Medical Center, two weeks after suffering a stroke.
 Burial was at Homewood Cemetery, Pittsburgh.
 Posthumously in 2021, Bill Nunn was elected to the Pro Football Hall of Fame in Canton, Ohio as a contributor.
 As a Steelers Scout, 13 of his players who were drafted were also enshrined in the Hall of Fame.